Published:

 8) The chocolate ingots are taken out of the moulds, ready to be packaged;

-Nowadays, most of the process described above is no longer carried out by hand, but with the help of machines such as the tempering machine, which melts the cocoa powder at a temperature close to 40°.
+Nowadays, most of the process just described is no longer performed manually, but using special machinery, such as the ‘melting/tempering machine’, which melts the cocoa mass at a temperature close to, but no higher than, 50°.

 The production specification, which is closely linked to the recognition of the PGI mark, authorizes the use of these new technologies and seeks to reconcile the need to increase production with the one to preserve the authenticity and tradition of the specialiy.